 During our 4-month journey through Tasmania, we had a chance encounter with a fellow golfer on the World Heritage Cruise through the incredible Macquarie Harbour in the Western Wilds of this magnificent island.
 I noticed the Cape Wickham logo on his golf shirt and quickly struck up a conversation.
-Asking him how to get to King Island, he told us that there were Sharp Airline flights from Burnie, our next destination.
+Inquiring how to get to King Island, he told us that there were Sharp Airline flights from Burnie, our next destination.

 We decided that evening over coffee that we really should put Cape Wickham Golf Links back on the table.
 It was going to be expensive, but after all, this is a once-in-a-lifetime opportunity!
 Who knows if we would ever be this close again?
 Now we just needed to figure out when we should go.